freegs-plasma/freegs/README.md

 Free boundary Grad-Shafranov solver
 ===================================

 This Python module solves the Grad-Shafranov equation for axisymmetric plasma equilibria, mainly for free boundary calculations.

-Copyright 2016 Ben Dudson, University of York
+    Copyright 2016 Ben Dudson, University of York.
+Email: benjamin.dudson@york.ac.uk

-    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

     This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+See the GNU Lesser General Public License for more details.

-    You should have received a copy of the GNU General Public License along with this program.
+    You should have received a copy of the GNU Lesser General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.